AndrewHazelden/NusionConverter/docs/adding_nodes.md

 # Add Support for New Nodes

 One of Nusion's most powerful features is that you can add support for additional Nuke nodes with only a few small changes to the included Python scripts.
-This makes it possible to map any Nuke node to a corresponding Fusion native node, 3rd party FusionSDK node, fuse, or potentially to a custom Fusion macro.
+This makes it possible to map any Nuke node to a corresponding Fusion native node, OpenFX plugin, FusionSDK plugin, DCTL, Fuse, or potentially to a custom Fusion macro.

 ## Create a new Node Entry

-1. Start by creating a new python script that has a filename prefix that matches the Nuke node name you want to add support for:
+1. Start by creating a new Python script that has a filename prefix that matches the Nuke node name you want to add support for:

-- app/nusion/model/nodes/nuke_to_fusion/&lt;node-name&gt;.py
+        app/nusion/model/nodes/nuke_to_fusion/<node-name>.py

 For example, if the Nuke node name is "Write", then the Python script would be called "Write.py".